Assistant Professor of Neurobiology

 My laboratory is interested in learning the molecular rules that govern how neurons choose the correct synaptic partners and organize into circuits during development.
 We study this question using the visual system of the fruit fly, Drosophila melanogaster.
 Drosophila is a powerful genetic model, and the fly optic lobe is particularly remarkable for its precise and stereotyped organization: from fly to fly, we can see the same classes of neurons forming specific connections with defined classes of other neurons.
 Within the fly optic lobe, neurons form synapses within discrete layers, establishing layer-specific circuits that process different aspects of visual information (e.g., motion and color).
 Neural circuits in the human visual system are also organized in a layer-specific manner.
 By studying the genes that regulate layer formation it is possible to discover molecular signals that coordinate the assembly of neural circuits.

-Our research focuses on the medulla region of the fly optic lobe, which is organized into 10 layers (M1-M10).
-We focus on particular classes of neurons that form synapses within a specific layer called M3.
-The neurons we study innervate the M3 layer sequentially during development.
-One neuron type innervates M3 at an early stage of development and then produces a signal that is necessary for another neuron type to target to the M3 layer later in development.
+Our research focuses on the medulla region of the fly optic lobe, We focus on particular classes of neurons that form synapses within a specific layer called the M3 layer.
+The neurons we study form synapses in M3 sequentially during development: one neuron arrives at an early stage of development and then produces a signal that is necessary for another neuron type to target to the M3 layer later in development.
 This suggests that neural circuits can be built using a stepwise process where appropriate neuronal connections are gradually established through signals exchanged between specific neuron types.
 But how do neurons know what signals to produce and respond to so that they can target the correct layer, and then form a synapse with the right partners to organize into proper circuits? to the correct layer, synapse with the right partners and organize into the proper circuits?